 The degrader consist of a metal deposition on a ceramic substrate.
-On the backside of the ceramic substrate, SMD resistors are soldered in as resistor chain to apply ap-
+On the backside of the ceramic substrate, SMD resistors are soldered in as resistor chain to apply appropriate voltages to each resistor.
+The resistances of the resistor chain and the resulting voltages on the 16 degrader stripes are given in Table 4.11.